MinusLLC/blyat.bat/README.md

 # blyat.bat
-Shitty port of Life of Boris's shitty python program.
+Shitty batch port of Life of Boris's shitty python program.
+I don't know why anyone will ever need this but why not?